Bira/octopus-carnival/_drafts/wir-tnv-clan-bloodspear.md

     - lets-read
 ---

+This post is part of a series!
+Click [here][1] to see the others.

-This is an original and Vale-specific entry using classic monsters (orcs, in this case).
+This is an original entry about a specific group of antagonists.

 ## The Lore